Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 7. Connect the Esp8266 NodeMCU microcontroller to your USB port.

-8. On the Arduino IDE, select the board and port
+8. On the Arduino IDE, select the board and port.

     - Go to menu `Tools`, `Board` and select `NodeMCU 1.0 (ESP-12E Module)`.
     - Go to menu `Tools`, `Port` and select the port to which the microcontroller is connected.

-9. Upload the sketch
+9. Upload the sketch.

     - Go to menu `Sketch` and click on `Upload`.

         <details><summary><i>Expected output of the upload:</i></summary>
         <p>

+        ```text
         Executable segment sizes:
         IROM   : 361788          - code in flash         (default or ICACHE_FLASH_ATTR)
         IRAM   : 26972   / 32768 - code in IRAM          (ICACHE_RAM_ATTR, ISRs...)